pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 This feature allows external annunciators to be operated in direct response to Signal K's internal alarm state.

-The correct operation of __signalk-alarm__ depends upon the presence of meta information at the time a trigger key is processed.
+The correct operation of __pdjr-skplugin-alarm-manager__ depends upon the presence of meta information at the time a trigger key is processed.
 There is a short period following a server restart during which it is possible that dynamically generated meta data is not yet in place.
 To ensure that alarm conditions are not missed during this critical phase it is possible to defer the start of alarm processing until a true-ish condition appears on a trigger key defined by the configuration __starton__ property.
 True-ish means either numeric 1 or the presence of a notification.
-If __starton__ is not defined then __signalk-alarm__ will begin execution immediately on server boot.
+If __starton__ is not defined then __pdjr-skplugin-alarm-manager__ will begin execution immediately on server boot.

 ## Example configuration